tim-gameplan/geo-graph/epsg3857_pipeline/docs/project_organization.md

    - Increased the distance threshold from 500m to 1000m to accommodate the actual distances between terrain points
    - Documented the need for a more robust water edge creation algorithm in future updates

+3. **Obstacle Boundary Pipeline Implementation**:
+   - Developed a new approach that directly converts water obstacle polygons to graph elements
+   - Created a more precise representation of water boundaries for navigation
+   - Implemented a unified graph that combines terrain edges, boundary edges, and connection edges
+   - Added visualization tools for the obstacle boundary graph
+   - Created comprehensive documentation for the obstacle boundary pipeline

+4. **Database Management Improvements**:
+   - Created new scripts for managing the database (reset_derived_tables.py, reset_non_osm_tables.py, etc.)
+   - Implemented a dynamic approach to identify and reset non-OSM tables
+   - Added safety features like confirmation prompts for potentially destructive operations
+   - Improved error handling and logging in database management scripts

-3. **Documentation Updates**:
+5. **Documentation Updates**:
    - Updated the worklog.md with details about the water edge creation issues and proposed solutions
    - Added a new section to the epsg3857_pipeline_repair_log.md about graph connectivity issues
-   - Updated the database_schema.md to reflect the new terrain grid structure
+   - Updated the database_schema.md to reflect the new terrain grid structure and obstacle boundary tables
+   - Created a new obstacle_boundary_pipeline.md document with detailed information about the obstacle boundary pipeline
+   - Updated the project_organization.md to reflect the new project structure and components

 ## Current Issues and Future Work